 Amazon… the well-known patch of rainforest rather than a profitable on-line retailer.
 We’re in the Bolivian bit of it known as the Madidi; the most southerly extent of the vast Amazon Basin.
+To get there we go from Death Road to Rurrenabaque.
 It’s hot, humid and of course, jungly (see route map).

 Some 9 hours of mostly rough driving beyond Death Road is Rurrenabaque.
 This remote town on the edge of the jungle is the jumping-off point for trips into the Madidi rainforest, but in addition to this ‘claim to fame’ we would add the Paris Bakery.
 Unlikely as it may seem, Rurrenabaque is the home of a Parisian master-baker.
 We’d go out on a limb and say that he bakes the best bread, pastries and chocolate brownies in Bolivia, but that’s setting a pretty low bar, so we’ll say … in South America, no… in the world! 🙂

 Beyond Rurrenabaque, several hours by long-boat down the river, are several options for trips and treks into the jungle.
 Some stay in (relatively) up-market lodges to relax in the rainforest environment.
 Others stay in simpler camps for a more ‘authentic’ jungle experience.
 Both of these options provide for jungle walks around the camp areas to look for critters however, the jungle is so dense that you are far more likely to hear, rather than see many real-live critters crossing your path.
 So we decided on a nomadic option for our trip: a four-day trek circuit.